gunasoc/splunk-ssh-log-analysis/Readme.md

 1. Login to the Splunk Web Interface.
 2. Navigate to **Settings → Add Data**.
 3. Select **Upload** as the data input method.
-4. Upload the file:

-ssh_log.json
+4.Upload the file from the repository dataset: data/ssh_log.json

 5. Set the **Source Type** to: